Xeonzilla/tessera-ui.github.io/docs/en/components/boxed.md

 - `args: BoxedArgs`

-  This argument configures the `boxed` component's style, including width, height, alignment, etc. Use `BoxedArgsBuilder` to construct it.
+  This argument configures the `boxed` component's style, including width, height, alignment, etc. You can use `BoxedArgsBuilder` to construct it.

 - `scope_config: F`